-Event ID Alarm Level Alarm Text, Cause/Description, Recommendation 18 MAJ ide0 re set master error 1.
+Event ID Alarm Level Alarm Text, Cause/Description, Recommendation 18 MAJ ide0 re ide0 reset master error 1.
 TI he hard disk drive has faile d.
 Replace the hard disk drive.
-19 WRN Device : device_name, Failed attri bute: attr_number its threshold value.
-The user very likely has definitely consider replacing the drive.
-20 WRN Device : device_name, Read Sma rt Values Failed The SMART utility was unable to read the current SMART values or thresholds for the drive.
+19 WRN Device : device_name, Failed attri bute: attr_number 1.
+Ti a The attribute has exceeded its threshold value.
+The user very likely has a drive problem and should definitely consider replacing the drive.
+20 WRN Device : device_name, Read Sma rt Values Failed 1.
+TI th th IC 1.
+The SMART utility was unable to read the current SMART values or thresholds for the drive.
 This may result in SMART not executing and the values that are reported may be stale (or outdated).
 See also Event ID 22.
-21 21 WRN Device: /dev/had, ALARMABLE attribute, SMART Attribute: at Changed chng_value. by the specified value • ne specified attribute number (attr_number) has changed d value (chng_value).
-Posting of this alarm may/may not problems.
+21 WRN Device: /dev/had, ALARMABLE attribute, SMART Attribute: attr_number Changed chng_value.
+The value for the specified attribute number (attr_number) has changed by the specified value (chng_value).
+Posting of this alarm may/may not indicate drive problems.
 Definiti ons for the attributes are a s follows: 21 Num Name Description (cont'd) 1 Raw Read Error Indicates the rate of hardware read errors that occur when reading data from the disk surface.
 This error is critical.
 An increasing error rate may indicate a failing disk drive.
-(Samsung, Seagate, IBM (Hitachi), Fujitsu, Maxtor, Western Digital) 1 of 5
+(Samsung, Seagate, IBM (Hitachi), Fujitsu, Maxtor, Western Digital) · 1 of 5